imsweb/cconf/README.md

 and output them along with the source they're encrypted for.
 You must add this data to your configuration files manually, `cconf` makes no attempt to write to these files for you.

+## Key and File Policies

+Any source that specifies a `key_file` may also specify a `key_policy` which will perform additional checks when opening the `key_file`.
+By default `key_policy` is set to `cconf.UserOnly`, which checks that the key file is owned by the current user, and has no permissions granted to group or other users (i.e. `600` mode).

+Similarly, `EnvFile` and `EnvDir` sources accept a `policy` argument (which defaults to `None`) that will perform policy checks when opening the environment files.
+You may set this to `cconf.UserOnly` or `cconf.UserOrGroup`, or write your own policy.
+A policy is simply a function that takes a single `path` argument and raises `cconf.PolicyError` if the file should not be opened.

 ## Checking Configuration